🌳 Environment Variables¶

 1 2 3 4 5

 Multiple Plugins Directories¶

-To allow you to group plugins together, Meerschaum supports a multiple plugins directories at once.
+To allow you to group plugins together, Meerschaum supports loading multiple plugins directories at once.
 Simply separate the paths with a colon like you would for

 MRSM_PLUGINS_DIR to a JSON-encoded list of paths: